CarlosHacks09/GD_Deps_Arch/README.md

-# GD_Deps_Arch
+# Game_Deps_Arch
-Script that automatically installs the dependencies needed to run Geometry Dash on Arch Linux using WINE.
+Script that automatically installs the dependencies needed to run most games on Arch Linux using WINE.

 Be sure to have yay installed, and the multilib and extra repos enabled.